Sara-Tucker/python-notes/django/models.md

     first_name = models.CharField(max_length=30)
     last_name = models.CharField(max_length=30)
 ```
-first_name and last_name are db Fields of the model.
-Each db Field maps to a database column.
+first_name and last_name are DatabaseFields of the model.
+Each DatabaseField maps to a database column.

 The above Person model would create a database table like this:
 ```python